 Results from the Official Variety Trials sites were good to excellent.
 Stands in the trials were generally very good this year.
-Nine sites were used for variety approval calculations.
-One site was abandoned due to erratic emergence (Kindred) and one was abandoned due to heavy water damage (Alvarado).
-Two sites experienced moderate to severe Aphanomyces (Perley and Cavalier), and this Aphanomyces yield trial data is in table 3.
-Rhizoctonia was less prevalent in 2016 yield trials following the use of optional Rhizoctonia seed treatments and application of Quadris, at the 6-10 leaf stage.
-Based upon susceptible plot observations, root aphids had only a slight effect on varieties in 2016.
-Preliminary root aphid evaluations are in progress, but seed companies may know tolerance levels of their varieties.
-Revenue calculations in 2016 are based on a hypothetical $52.44 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.
+Seven sites were used for variety approval calculations.
+Two sites were abandoned due to erratic emergence (St.Thomas and Hillsboro) and one due to water damage (Stephen).
+Three sites were used for performance of Aphanomyces Specialty varieties under Aphanomyces conditions (Climax , Grandin and Perley).
+Rhizoctonia presence was minimal in 2020.
+AZteroid (in-furrow), seed treatments and one application of Quadris (POST) were utilized for Rhizoctonia management.
+Based upon susceptible plot observations, root aphids were present in low levels at one site.
+Revenue calculations in 2020 are based on a hypothetical $45.12 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.

 Fusarium ratings are from two Moorhead sites.
-The Rhizoctonia ratings are from two ACSC Moorhead sites, one NWROC site plus a site in Michigan with the USDA.
-The Aphanomyces ratings are from Shakopee and Perley.
+The Rhizoctonia ratings are from two RRV nurseries.
+The Aphanomyces ratings are from Shakopee, MN and two RRV nurseries.
 The Cercospora data is from Foxhome, MN; Randolph, MN; and Michigan USDA.
-Rhizoctonia and Fusarium ratings were optional prior to 2016, so some varieties do not have two and three year ratings.
-Some varieties were omitted from the Rhizoctonia and Fusarium nurseries in 2015.

-The 2016 data has been combined with the previous years’ data, and results are enclosed.
-Bolter data is presented in plants per acre based upon 45,000 plants per acre.
-Results for the yield trials from individual sites can be found on the internet.
-The treatments used on the seed planted in the official variety yield trials can be found in table 6.
+The 2020 data has been combined with the previous years’ data, and results are enclosed.
+Bolter data is presented in plants per acre based upon 60,000 seeds per acre.
+Results for the yield trials from individual sites are available on the internet.

 - List of varieties approved for sale to ACSC growers